 The graphic below describes what this vision will mean for people, whānau and communities.
-It identifies some of the characteristics of the future state and outcomes that should be expected within the next ten years.
+It identifies some of the characteristics of the future state and outcomes that should be expected within the next 10 years.

-These statements build on the feedback received from communities through engagement on the health strategies, and earlier consultations, as well as on evidence and research on outcomes and best practice in healthcare.
-Further detail on engagement feedback is included in Part 2 of this document, and set out in an accompanying report.
+These statements build on the feedback received from communities through engagement on the health strategies, and earlier consultations, as well as on evidence and research on outcomes and best practice in health care.
+Further detail on engagement feedback is included in Part 2 of this strategy, and set out in an accompanying report.

-Our vision for people, whānau and communities
+Figure 2: Our vision for people, whānau and communities